 The school manager (Dirigente scolastico – DS) is the head of the school with managerial functions.
 The school manager is the legal representative of the institution and is responsible for the management of financial and material resources and the quality of the service provided.

-In compliance with the competences of the collegiate schools bodies, the manager has independent powers of direction, coordination, and enhancement of human resources.
-The aim of the manager’s action is to organise school activities according to criteria of efficiency and effectiveness and to promote actions to ensure the quality of the educational process and the collaboration of cultural, professional social and economic resources of the territory.
+While respecting the competences of school collegiate bodies, the manager has autonomous powers of direction, coordination, and enhancement of human resources.
+The manager’s action aims at organising school activities according to criteria of efficiency and educational effectiveness and to promote actions to ensure the quality of educational processes and the collaboration of cultural, professional, social, and economic resources of the territory.
 The school manager can delegate specific tasks to teachers.

 For further details on school managers' recruitment and professional status, please refer to the section 'Management staff for early childhood and school education'.

-The school manager works with the collaboration of the Director of general and administrative services (Direttore dei servizi generali e amministrativi - DSGA), who is the administrative manager of the school.
-The DSGA oversees, with operational autonomy, the administrative and general services of school within the general directives and the objectives issued by the school manager, coordinating the relevant staff.
+The school manager is assisted by the Director of general and administrative services (Direttore dei servizi generali e amministrativi - DSGA), who is the administrative head of the school.
+The DSGA supervises, with operational autonomy, the administrative and general services of the school, within the framework of the general directives issued by the school manager and the objectives assigned, coordinating the relevant staff.

-The DSGA directly issues certifications that do not involve discretionary evaluations, prepares projects and proposals for the improvement of the functionality of the services of competence and takes care of the preliminary activity directed to the stipulation of agreements, contracts and conventions.
-He/she is a member of the executive board and the school council (see below).
+The DSGA issues certifications that do not involve discretionary evaluations, develops projects and proposals for improving the functionality of the services of competence, carries out the preparatory phase for the conclusion of agreements, contracts, and conventions.
+He/she is an ex officio member of the executive council and of the school council (see below).

 The School council

 The School council (Consiglio di istituto) is a representative body in comprehensive institutes, which group one or more preprimary, primary and lower secondary schools, and in secondary schools.
 In the few primary schools that are not yet part of a comprehensive institute, this representative body is called ‘district council’ (Consiglio di circolo).
 The members of the School council are elected every three years among the teaching and non-teaching staff, parents and, only in upper secondary schools, students.
 The composition of the council varies from 14 to 19 members according to the number of students of the school, i.e. less or more than 500 students respectively.
 The school manager is an ex-officio member.
 The Chairman is elected by all members from among parents’ representatives.

-The council has guiding and managing functions on general economic and functional aspects of the school.
-It has decision making powers on the following issues:
+The council has policy and management functions on general economic and functional aspects of the school.
+It deliberates on the following matters:

-- budget and the balance and on any use of financial resources;
+- Budget, the balance and any use of financial resources

-- adoption of the internal regulation that establishes the rules for the use of the library and of other cultural, educational and sports equipment;
+- adoption of the internal regulation establishing rules on the use of services such as the library and other cultural, educational and sports facilities

-- general criteria on the creation of the classes;
+- general criteria for the creation of the classes

-The council gives its opinion on the general administration of the school.
+The Council gives its opinion on the general performance of the school.

 The Teachers' council

-The Teachers' council (Collegio dei docenti) is made up of the permanent and temporary teachers from each school.
+The Teachers' council (Collegio dei docenti) is made up of the permanent and temporary teachers of the school or comprehensive institute.
 It is chaired by the school manager.

-- drawing up of the three-year educational offer plan in compliance with the general guidelines issued by the school manager;
+- elaboration of the Three-year educational offer plan (PTOF) in compliance with the general guidelines issued by the school manager

-- evaluation of the general development of teaching to verify its effectiveness in line with the planned objectives;
+- periodic evaluation of the overall progress of the educational action to verify its effectiveness in line with the planned objectives

-- selection of textbooks and, within the financial limits established by the School council, of other teaching materials;
+- adoption of textbooks and, within the financial limits indicated by the school council, of other teaching materials

-- proposal, wherever necessary, of appropriate measures to improve educational activities.
+- proposal, where necessary, of appropriate measures to improve educational activities.

-Finally, it submits proposals to the school manager on the grouping of children into classes, on the teaching timetable and the on allocation of teachers to the classes.
+Finally, it submits proposals to the school manager on the creation of classes, teaching timetable and assignment of teachers to classes.

 The class councils

 The class council (Consiglio di classe) is a representative body that is made up of teachers, parents and, in some cases, students.
 It has different names and compositions depending on the school level.

-In pre-primary schools it is called ‘inter-section council’ because at this level children are organised in groups called 'sections'.
+In preprimary schools it is called ‘inter-section council’ because at this level children are organised in groups called 'sections'.
 In primary schools it is called inter-class council.
-At these two levels, the councils consist of the teachers from all classes or sections from every school and one parent elected for each class or section.
+At these two levels, the members of the councils are the teachers from all classes or sections of the school and one parent elected for each class or section.

 The Committee for the evaluation of teachers